TheData-Guy/SQL/iNeuron BigDataBoot Camp SQL Class/Day 2/Readme.md

         select * from employee where hiring_date = '2021-08-10';

-select * from employee;

---- Update the salary of employees who joined the company on 2021-08-10 to 80000 update employee SET salary = 80000 where hiring_date = '2021-08-10';
+### Update the salary of employees who joined the company on 2021-08-10 to 80000

-select * from employee;
+        update employee SET salary = 80000 where hiring_date = '2021-08-10';

---- how to delete specific records from table using delete command
+### How to delete specific records from table using delete command

---- delete records of those employess who joined company on 2021-08-10
+#### delete records of those employess who joined company on 2021-08-10

         delete from employee where hiring_date = '2021-08-10';

+### Operations with Select Command

 select * from employee;